The North York Moors is one of the most beautiful parts of Yorkshire, so make it the destination for your next countryside ramble.

 Start in the village of Chop Gate and make your way north up to Cold Moor, where you can look out across the stunning landscape of the national park.
 You’ll then head east and onto the Wainstones, the largest set of sandstone crags in the North York Moors, where you’ll often see climbers trying their luck.
 You’ll have one of the hardest parts of the Cleveland Way to tackle before you walk back to the start across Urra Moor, as you take on the highest point of the North York Moors.

 You’ll start at The Inn in Hawnby and head up to the open moorland to gaze out across Hawnby Hill and Easterside Hill.
 Cross onto the Cleveland Way and gaze over the Vale of Mowbray and the Wensleydale hills where heath blossoms cover the moor.
-Go back to the start along Harker Yates Ridge, past Thorodale Wood and Arden Hall until you reach Hawsnby where you can enter The Inn for Yorkshire ales on tap and dinner made with local produce.
+Go back to the start along Harker Yates Ridge, past Thorodale Wood and Arden Hall until you reach Hawnby where you can enter the Hawnby Tearoom for a cuppa and bite to eat.

 Maw Wyke Walk

-The North York Moors isn’t all rolling hills – its eastern edge doubles as the North Yorkshire coast, and one of the best walks tome found here is the Maw Wyke Walk.
-It’s only 6-miles, but it’s not for the faint-hearted.
+The North York Moors isn’t all rolling hills – its eastern edge doubles as the North Yorkshire coast, and one of the best walks to be found here is the Maw Wyke Walk.
+It’s only six miles, but it’s not for the faint-hearted.

 You’ll start at one of the region’s most beautiful beaches at Robin Hood’s Bay which is blessed with breathtaking views out across the North Sea.
 Head south and make your way past Ness Point, where jagged rocks on clifftop paths make the tracks precarious.
 The crisp sea air will make it worthwhile, as you head back to the start on the Cinder Track, a former railway line, where seabirds fly above your head.